vescartinq/CalendarApp-MERN/README.md

 ## 2. Web Example

-You can enter to the app here :
+You can check the app here :

 - https://mern-calendar-app-venn.herokuapp.com/